 Fixed Asset Tracking – Software

 There are many different fixed asset software packages available, which will assist you in tracking all your assets.
-If you are a small business then a excel spreadsheet may be all you need.
+If you are a small business, then an excel spreadsheet may be all you need.
 If you already run accounts software have a look to see if it include assets and check that if it does so that it has enough information.

-If you have many assets it may be worth investing in a full fixed asset tracking system, which will allow you to keep track of all the equipment.
-This can be especially useful if equipment is being moved around a lot or equipment is needed in an emergency.
+If you have many assets, it may be worth investing in a full fixed asset tracking system, which will allow you to keep track of all the equipment.
+It can be especially useful if the equipment is being moved around a lot of equipment is needed in an emergency.